 The lawn fungus responsible for the disease attacks leaf blades, not roots or soils.
 It’s a widespread problem that affects a variety of turfgrasses, so prevention is key.

-This fungus is at its worst in seasons marked by high humidity, low rainfall, and temperatures between 60 degrees and 80 degrees Fahrenheit.
+This lawn fungus is at its worst in summer and seasons marked by high humidity, low rainfall, and temperatures between 60 degrees and 80 degrees Fahrenheit.

 According to the Penn State College of Agricultural Sciences, the fungus spreads via mycelium on infected plant parts (mostly clippings).
 Mycelium can also be carried by the wind, water, or on turf equipment and shoes.

-- Water deeply, but infrequently.
-During times when the climate conditions promote the growth of dollar spot, be sure to water intermittently, but leave the sprinkler on for at least a couple of hours to simulate a deep, drenching rainfall.
-If you wake to heavy dew in the morning, drag the turf with a water hose to remove the precipitation.
+Water deeply, but infrequently.
+During times when the climate conditions promote the growth of Dollar Spot, be sure to water intermittently, but leave the sprinkler on for at least a couple of hours to simulate a deep, drenching rainfall.

-If your lawn does develop dollar spot, there are products that can be applied to minimize the spread of this patchy brown lawn disease.
-However, in most cases, adequate fertilization (without over-fertilization) can help your grass outgrow dollar spot.
+Professional treatment.
+If your lawn does develop Dollar Spot, there are products that can be applied to minimize the spread of this patchy brown lawn disease.
+However, in most cases, adequate fertilization (without over-fertilization) can help your grass outgrow Dollar Spot.
 A TruGreen expert can help you decide how to tackle the problem so your turf recovers to be the lawn you love once again.

-To protect against or identify dollar spot lawn disease, call 866.688.6722.
-You can also browse our website at TruGreen.com to find out how to protect your yard year-round with industry-leading lawn disease control.
+To protect against or identify Dollar Spot lawn disease, call TruGreen lawn care services at 866.688.6722.
+You can also browse our website at TruGreen.com to find out how to protect your yard year-round with industry-leading lawn disease control and treatment procedures.